rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 The splits I was aiming for : Swim in 60”, Bike in 2:50 hr, Run in 1:55 hr

-This race was also my experiment on Nutrition.
-My usual nutrition approach is 50-70gm carbs an hour during the training.
-In this race, I wanted to go for 75gm+ carbs an hour and observe how the body and gut holds up.
+This race was also my experiment on two aspects of Nutrition - Carbs and Caffeine.

+* Carbs : Long race nutrition is a very complicated topic.
+My approach is to train low and race high.
+Meaning train with less carb and race with carb as primary fuel.
+In previous races, I’ve taken 50-70gm carbs an hour during the races.
+In this race, I wanted to go up to 75gm+ carbs an hour and observe how the body and gut holds up.
-My main fuel source was going to be SiS Caffeine Gels.
+* Caffeine : There are many benefits of caffeine in race.
+It improves alertness, reaction time and block pain receptors.
+So, one can go faster in the race.

+For both these as focus, I chose SiS Caffeine Gels as primary fuel source.
 One SiS Gel has 22gm of Carbs + 150mg of Caffeine.
 So, with 2 gels + snickers per hour would give me close to 75gm carbs per hour.